What is Baan Teelanka?

-Phuket Upside Down House (Baan Teelanka in Thai) is one of the most surprising attraction in Phuket.
+Phuket Upside Down House (Baan Teelanka in Thai) is one of the most surprising attractions in Phuket.
 Once you see it, there is no need for any explanation as this pink house is standing upside down in a garden like if some giant kid had casually dropped it after playing with it.

-Once you start to visualize this, it’s great fun to walk around Baan Teelanka and admire the designer’s skills.
-The bedroom with inverted TV playing video clip form the song ‘Upside Down’ image being inverted as well of course.
+Once you start to visualise this, it’s great fun to walk around Baan Teelanka and admire the designer’s skills.
+The bedroom with an inverted TV playing video clip form the song ‘Upside Down’ image being inverted as well of course.

 The kitchen, living room, bedroom, working area are all beautifully executed.
-You just have to take a photo and rotate your camera to realize that it actually looks perfectly real!
+You have to take a photo and rotate your camera to realise that it looks perfectly real!
 From there it’s up to your imagination to find the most striking pose, whether you want to be Spiderman, Spider-pig (from the Simpson movie), a ghost crawling in a ceiling corner or the poor guy defying gravity.
 And don’t miss the toilet/shower room, lost of fun and silly poses to try here!

 You can then continue and walk up (or down) to the open air basement.
 Baan Teelanka being a modern Thai house, it is (supposedly) built on stilts where usually the garage, kids playground are found, and the highlight of the house: a real Tuk Tuk!

 Behind this fantastic house is another fun attraction: a large garden maze to challenge your senses further aptly called ‘A Maze In Thailand’.
-Seen from high grounds it seems pretty simple as you can see people trying to find their way from Point A (the entrance) to Point B (the exit), but try it!
+Seen from high grounds, it seems pretty simple as you can see people trying to find their way from Point A (the entrance) to Point B (the exit), but try it!
 Once in there, it’s a lot more difficult and more massive than it seems, a great way to play with your kids.